Clarion Housing Group (Clarion) needs to process personal data in order to deliver our services to you:

 - To provide property management & property maintenance services

-- In the provision and management of care and support services
+- In the provision and management of support services

 - To deliver on our ambition to ‘transform lives and communities’